Skip to main content

 Not surprisingly, building a full resort at the bottom of the ocean is a difficult engineering endeavor.
 Even with the nearly unlimited wealth of investors in Dubai, no large-scale underwater hotel exists anywhere in the world.
 Poseidon Underwater Resort at Fiji’s Mysterious Island might be the closest concept to seeing the bluish light of day.

 But it’s been in the works since 2006 with no grand opening in sight.
 Its builders are making some lofty promises, including 22 underwater guest suites plus a restaurant, spa, wedding chapel, boutique stores, library, and even a nine-hole golf course — all at the bottom of the ocean.
 Guests will also have the opportunity to rent a luxury Triton submarine to explore the 5,000-acre resort “grounds.”
-Even less surprising: official pricing has yet to be announced.
+Even less surprising: Official pricing has yet to be announced.

-Maybe shelling out upwards of $50,000 for a hotel room isn’t in the cards for you.
+Maybe shelling out upward of $50,000 for a hotel room isn’t in the cards for you.
 If you’re looking to prove to your significant other how much they mean to you without having to liquidate your 401(k) retirement plan, check out the world’s only undersea spa at Huvafen Fushi in The Maldives.
 Alternatively, you could grab a seat at the world’s largest underwater restaurant in Norway.
 We hear the seafood is excellent.

 Mike Richard